This poem is dedicated to, and written in remembrance of, the unknown

 So his money was taken to pay his care fees.

-life wielding a broom
+spent his working life wielding a broom

 Sleeping and eating in one tiny room